 Expensive or cheap, all cars are prone to rust.
 Car owners must take sufficient rustproofing initiatives to prevent the corrosion of the metal.
 A significant measure while buying a used car is to check for rust.
-Here are some simple techniques than can help you find a rust-free car.
+Here are some simple techniques that can help you find a rust-free car.

 Check the Underside of the Car

 The underside of the car is most susceptible to rust.
-Check the bottom of the car using a flash light.
+Check the bottom of the car using a flashlight.
 If you detect any sign of rust, take the car to a body shop and have it mounted on the lift to get a clearer picture.
 Feel the surface of the car for rust spots and body fillers.